spacemangames55555/Rumblejam/docs/GDD.md

 ### 9.4 Numbers

 All placeholders for playtest.
 Income roughly flat within a region, scaling ~15% per band; item prices ~25% per band; reroll cost doubling within a visit. **Target: 1–2 purchases per shop visit throughout the run, never 6.**

+### 9.5 Stats

+**GAP — this document does not record the stat system.** The ten stats live in `js/config.js` and are authoritative there, but the GDD records no intent: what each stat is for, which are opposed for §9.2's +/− trade-offs, and which are engine-readable via `scaleWith`.
+This needs writing before phase 4, since the stat item tier is defined in terms of opposing axes that are nowhere named.

+`SCALING_RATES` in config is dead with weapons and is scheduled for removal.

 ---